zammad/zammad-admin-documentation/channels/form.rst

 ------------

-The requirement section provides you with everything you need in order to apply Zammads web form to your website.
+The requirement section provides you with everything you need in order to apply Zammad's web form to your website.
 It basically consists of two parts.

 :Header section:
-   The first code block provides you with Zammads current jQuery dependency.
+   The first code block provides you with Zammad's current jQuery dependency.
-   This script section usually belongs to your websites header section.
+   This script section usually belongs to your website's header section.

    .. note::